-COVID-19 is having an obvious impact on all aspects of life.
-Like many of our partners, you may find your business with unused vehicles and a lot of unanswered questions.
+During an economic downturn you may find your business with unused vehicles and a lot of unanswered questions.
 With this in mind, you could be thinking of selling off those assets to free up cash.
 Unfortunately, there could not be a worse time to sell.
-Due to the state of the vehicle market, stoppages in OEM production and a severe decrease in retail demand, selling off now will result in losses — both now and later.
+Due to the state of the vehicle market, stoppages in OEM production and a severe decrease in retail demand, selling off when the economy is not doing well will result in losses — both now and later.

 This is no time to panic.
 We’re all in this together!
 Mike Albert is charging ahead and preparing for what comes next.
 We invite you to rely on us to help you manage your fleet and make crucial decisions that will assure you come out of this on your feet.
 We’re keeping tabs on the industry and will be here to support your business — developing a strategy that fits your situation.

 Recently, one of our partners decreased their field team by 40%.
 Mike Albert helped them look at each asset and update their finance strategy to improve cash flows in the short term (in order to accommodate their sudden decrease in revenue).
 We also advised our partner to hold onto assets instead of defleeting since the wholesale resale markets are depressed.
 When the economy opens again they will be poised to quickly redeploy revenue generating assets to meet their clients demand.

 Projections for the COVID-19 impact on new and used vehicle sales.

 - As Manheim moved to only digital simulcast sales last week, they saw transactions fall 45% YOY.

 - Wholesale activity has nearly frozen.
 Volume was down 52% week-over-week.
 People are not selling vehicles at auctions because retail demand has dropped off, resulting in substantially lower prices.